-Engaging The Audiance
+Engaging The Audience

-Tips on how to engage with the audience.
+How to engage with the audience

 Engaging the audience

 It’s important that your facial expression matches the feeling of the song.
 It’s no good having a frown on your face if the song is upbeat or a grin like a Cheshire cat if the song lyrics are full of emotion.
 If your expressions aren’t matching the feeling of the song your audience won’t get into it as much.
-The most common cause of not matching facial expressions to songs is due to lack of confidence, or the focusing on words and timing.
+The most common cause of not matching facial expressions to songs is due to lack of confidence or focusing on words and timing.
 A good way to combat this is to practice your song in front of a mirror and find an expression that looks genuine.

 When performing it is important to make it known that you enjoy what you are doing.
 Don’t just stand there looking awkward, if you constantly move even just a little bit this will engaging the audience’s eyes.
 If you’re having a good time then the audience will enjoy themselves too.
-Use that stage and it will help to engaging the audience.
+Use that stage and it will help to engage the audience.

-HOT TIP!
 Watch some of your favourite singers perform and take note, there’s no harm in stealing some of their moves for your performance.
 YouTube is a great resource for this.

 Putting emotion into a song

 Music can stir up a lot of emotion easily and quickly and can make for a ‘magic moment’.
-By adding emotion to a song this will not only demonstrate your ability to connect with a song, but it will also draw your audience in to your performance.
+By adding emotion to a song this will not only demonstrate your ability to connect with a song, but it will also draw your audience into your performance.
 After choosing a song you can connect with, the use of various dynamics and tone to your singing can also help add emotion to a song.
-However if you have to manufacture it, it’s fake and will be picked up by the audience.
+However, if you have to manufacture it, it’s fake and will be picked up by the audience.